agaif/Triangulations-like-OP2/README.md

 This repository contains C++ programs implementing algorithms for the paper

-Alexander A. Gaifullin, "634 vertex-transitive and more than $10^{103}$ non-vertex-transitive 27-vertex triangulations of manifolds like the octonionic projective plane", arXiv???
+Alexander A. Gaifullin, "634 vertex-transitive and more than $10^{103}$ non-vertex-transitive 27-vertex triangulations of manifolds like the octonionic projective plane", [arXiv:2207.08507](https://arxiv.org/abs/2207.08507)

 which is further referred to as [G].